 white: laški riesling, renski riesling, rumeni mušcat, mušcat blanc, pinot blanc, pinot grigot, chardonnay, sauvignon blanc, traminec, šipon (furmint) and kerner.

 Primorje is located in the extreme west of Slovenia, adjacent to the Italian border.
 The corresponding administrative region of Primorska (meaning “by the sea”) is split into two, north and south.
 South Primorska is located on the Adriatic coast and also includes an inland area known as the Slovenian Karst.
 Here the climate is classically Mediterranean, with reasonably mild winters and hot and dry summers.
-The deep reddish-brown soil is particularly rich with minerals, which makes it ideal for producing Refošk, Teran and Malvasija.
+The deep reddish-brown soil is particularly rich in minerals, which makes it ideal for producing Refošk, Teran, and Malvasija.
 North Primorska includes the sub-regions of Goriška Brda and the Vipava Valley.
-As well as being vineyard country, the region is also known for growing many other different fruits in abundance, such as cherries, peaches, nectarines, figs and olives.
+As well as being vineyard country, the region is also known for growing many other different fruits in abundance, such as cherries, peaches, nectarines, figs, and olives.

 The climate is also very hot and dry during the summer months, but the land is cooled by fresh winds coming down from the nearby mountains during the nights, and occasional downpours of rain provide a sufficient supply of water.
-The landscape here is stunningly beautiful – with lush green rolling hills carpeted by vineyards and cypress trees, peppered with “Italian style” medieval hill top villages, ornate bell towers and stylish castles.
+The landscape here is stunningly beautiful – with lush green rolling hills carpeted by vineyards and cypress trees, peppered with “Italian style” medieval hilltop villages, ornate bell towers, and stylish castles.
 Goriška Brda and the nearby Vipava Valley offer the widest range of grape varieties, compared with Slovenia’s other wine regions.

-White wines are produced in the largest volumes, including Rebula, Zelen and Pinela – indigenous varieties rarely found anywhere else outside of Slovenia – plus Chardonnay, Sauvignon Blanc, Pinot Blanc, Pinot Grigot, Malvasija, and Rumeni (yellow) Mušcat.
-In smaller volumes but with good quality, the red varieties include Cabernet Sauvignon, Merlot, Syrah (Shiraz), Pinot Noir, Barbera, Teran and Refošk.
+White wines are produced in the largest volumes, including Rebula, Zelen, and Pinela – indigenous varieties rarely found anywhere else outside of Slovenia – plus Chardonnay, Sauvignon Blanc, Pinot Blanc, Pinot Grigot, Malvasija, and Rumeni (yellow) Mušcat.
+In smaller volumes but with good quality, the red varieties include Cabernet Sauvignon, Merlot, Syrah (Shiraz), Pinot Noir, Barbera, Teran, and Refošk.

-The Posavje and Podravje wine regions are located in the east of Slovenia, and take their names from the rivers which flow through each area – the Sava and the Drava.
+The Posavje and Podravje wine regions are located in the east of Slovenia and take their names from the rivers which flow through each area – the Sava and the Drava.
 The administrative territories which are covered here, running from north-east to south-east are Prekmurje, Štajerska, Dolenjska, and Bela Krajina – bordering with Austria and Hungary in the north and with Croatia to the east and south.
 For the most part, the landscape is made up of gentle ranges of hills and wide river valleys, with a temperate climate.
 The cultural feel here is a mix of Slavic and Germanic, in vivid contrast with the obvious hints of Italy in the west of the country.

-The east is best known for its outstanding white wines and sparkling wines including Laški Riesling, Renski Riesling, Rumeni Mušcat, Mušcat Blanc, Pinot Blanc, Pinot Grigot, Chardonnay, Sauvignon Blanc, Traminec, Šipon (Furmint) and Kerner.
+The east is best known for its outstanding white wines and sparkling wines including Laški Riesling, Renski Riesling, Rumeni Mušcat, Mušcat Blanc, Pinot Blanc, Pinot Grigot, Chardonnay, Sauvignon Blanc, Traminec, Šipon (Furmint), and Kerner.
 The red varieties include Modra Frankinja (Blaufränkisch), Pinot Noir, Cabernet Sauvignon and Merlot.
-It is probably fair to say that producing top notch reds is more challenging here compared with the south-west of Slovenia because of the cooler climate.
+It is probably fair to say that producing top-notch reds is more challenging here compared with the south-west of Slovenia because of the cooler climate.

 The rise of the cuvées and orange wine.

-There have been two particularly noticeable wine trends in Slovenia over recent years, which are the increasing popularity of cuvées and the growing fascination with orange wine – the so called “amber revolution”.
+There have been two particularly noticeable wine trends in Slovenia over recent years, which are the increasing popularity of cuvées and the growing fascination with orange wine – the so-called “amber revolution”.

 Let’s start with the cuvees.
 Even the smaller size producers typically cultivate a good range of grape varieties, with distinctly different characteristics, and this has enabled them to experiment with creating different blends of whites and reds.
 Overall the results have been pretty impressive because the vintners have been using mostly good quality fruit and aging the wine in oak barriques, to produce premium cuvée wines.
-Some of my favourite Slovenian “smooth reds” are cuvées, including the Prinčič Mihael Rdeče which combines Merlot, Cabernet Sauvignon and Pinot Noir, the Sveti Martin Tresse Rdeče which uses Barbera, Merlot and Passito, and the Klet Brda A+ Rdeče which brings together Merlot, Cabernet Sauvignon and Cabernet Franc.
+Some of my favourite Slovenian “smooth reds” are cuvées, including the Prinčič Mihael Rdeče which combines Merlot, Cabernet Sauvignon, and Pinot Noir, the Sveti Martin Tresse Rdeče which uses Barbera, Merlot, and Passito, and the Klet Brda A+ Rdeče which brings together Merlot, Cabernet Sauvignon, and Cabernet Franc.

 For anyone who might be less familiar with the term “orange wine”, it is created from white grapes, where rather than pressing the grapes immediately after harvesting and prior to fermentation, the grapes are allowed to macerate for a period of around one to two weeks.
 The skins are gently crushed but remain intact before these are pressed.
 This allows more of the skin matter to pass into the juice, resulting in higher levels of acidity and tannin, and adding a rusty brown-orange tint to the colour of the wine.
-The grape varieties which work particularly well are Pinot Grigot and Rebula, and the best orange wines tend to be matured in light toasted oak or acacia barrels.
+The grape varieties which work particularly well are Pinot Grigot and Rebula, and the best orange wines tend to be matured in lightly toasted oak or acacia barrels.
 A couple of my personal favourites include the Emeran Reya Pinot Grigot and the Žorž Pinot Grigot.